What is Cushing’s Disease in dogs?

 FAQs about Best Dog Food For Cushing’s Disease

 1. Why should organs be avoided for dogs for treats?

 Organ meats have high purine levels.
 The purine levels are harmful to the health of a dog.
-Purine rich meat is difficult to digest.
-Instead, lean meats should be chosen to provide higher amino acids as compared to the organs.
+Purine-rich meat is difficult to digest.
+Instead, lean meats should provide higher amino acids than organs.

-2. Should I switch to homemade diets for my dog who has Cushing’s disease?
+2. Should I switch to homemade diets for my dog with Cushing’s disease?

-A homemade diet as dog food for Cushing’s disease is going to be time-consuming, expensive.
-If you can afford the same then it’s a good alternative.
+A homemade diet as dog food for Cushing’s disease will be time-consuming and expensive.
+If you can afford the same, then it’s a good alternative.
 Conversely, there are good commercial options available that have good and well-balanced nutrition plans.
 They make it easier to maintain health.

-3. What are the other health tips with regards to dogs with Cushing disease?
+3. What are the other health tips with regard to dogs with Cushing disease?

-God’s with Cushing’s syndrome feel thirsty more often, so the owner should not regulate or restrict the water consumption.
+Dogs with Cushing’s syndrome feel thirsty more often, so the owner should not regulate or restrict water consumption.
 Water should be easily reachable by dogs.

 Weight loss or weight management should be made the goal.
 It is important that increased appetite doesn’t cause excessive weight gain, as excessive weight gain will lead to aggravation of other symptoms.

-It is a landmine of trials and failures when you have a dog with Cushing.
-Consulting your veterinarian, a nutritional expert might be the right place to start.
-One needs to understand that a healthy lifestyle is a must and that as an owner you are bound to make mistakes while trying to achieve that for your dog.
+When you have a dog with Cushing, it is a landmine of trials and failures.
+Consulting your veterinarian, a nutritional expert, might be the right place to start.
+One needs to understand that a healthy lifestyle is a must and that, as an owner, you are bound to make mistakes while trying to achieve that for your dog.